igorbrigadir/ishkurs-guide-dataset/README.md

   - `title`: What loads in description box.
   - `aka`: If available, aka label.
   - `type`: Main section, eg: house, techno, hardcore etc.
-  - `group`: The "group" the genres are in, eg: "funk".
+  - `scene`: The "scene" the genres are in, eg: "funk".
   - `decade`: 70s, 80s, 90s, etc. Roughly, some nodes are on the border in swf
   - `file`: Name of swf and txt file with description.
   - `description`: The text description of the genre.